Guardians vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 16 doubles, nine home runs, 34 walks and 25 RBI (58 total hits).
-He's also swiped seven bases.
+- Goldschmidt has put up 58 hits with 16 doubles, nine home runs and 34 walks.
+He has driven in 25 runs with seven stolen bases.

 Goldschmidt Recent Games